pkeroulas/st2110-toolkit/README.txt

 -------------------------------------------------------------------

 * separate NIC setup from network setup
-* network setup should be automatically performed from SDP info
 * use the proper FFmpeg option to dump logfile
 * add script/doc for GPU installation